// From cortical circuit organization to the neural basis of persistent behavior — // our lab pursues fundamental questions in systems neuroscience.

 We developed the NeuroHab, an integrated behavioral arena that enables high-fidelity operant conditioning training and automated data collection in a single unified system.
 Operant elements such as food and water delivery as reward, conditioned stimulus, and event recording are tied together programmatically with easy-to-install open-source code to facilitate throughput and reproducibility.

-// Figure 14.
-NeuroHab with all Mods installed.
-Home (left) Core (right).
+// NeuroHab with all modules installed.
+Home (left), Core (right).

 The NeuroHab uses solenoid-actuated, capacitive-sensing Lickports to control lick detection and water delivery, enabling an untethered mouse to drink from an automated port similarly to a standard home-cage water bottle.
 For food delivery, we utilize the Kravitz Lab FED3, which detects nose pokes to automate pellet dispensing.
 Conditioned stimuli are delivered by dedicated modules, each containing a buzzer and an RGB LED.